lliendo/Radar/docs/internals.rst

 Sometimes class diagrams help you see the big picture of a design and also act as useful documentation.
 Here are some diagrams that may help you to to understand what words make cumbersome to describe.

+The diagrams contains the most relevant classes of both Radar server and client.
+Only the most important methods of every class are mentioned.
+You should follow these diagrams along with the code to have detailed comprehension about what's happening on a certain part of the project.

+Radar client :

+Radar server :